 Note* For a quicker method you can also microwave the potatoes- rinse and pierce the potatoes a few times with a fork then wrap in a damp kitchen towel and microwave for around 2 minutes on each side.

 Beetroot: You can buy pre-steamed beetroot at the supermarket; however, I prefer the taste of home-baked beetroot.
-I leave them whole and roast in the oven for around 40 minutes at about 200C.
+I leave them whole and roast them in the oven for around 40 minutes at about 200C.

 The turmeric is simply peeled and included raw, and the avocado is also included raw.

 Note* For the vibrant yellow, you can add fresh or powdered turmeric.
-You could add ginger if you prefer – However, this will affect the flavour a lot, and I know that ginger can be quite a divisive ingredient for people.
+You could add ginger if you prefer – However, this will affect the flavor a lot, and I know that ginger can be quite a divisive ingredient for people.

 You can also create so many different shades by mixing different veggies that go well together too.
 For example, beetroot and pumpkin will make a lovely pink shade.

-Hummus 6 ways - Rainbow Veggie Spread
+Hummus 6 Ways – Rainbow Veggie Spread

-For the hummus dips :
+For the hummus dips:

 - 1 cup chickpeas